libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 much better GIF handling, and a new build system.
 Details below!

-Many thanks to remicollet, DarthSim, GavinJoyce, tintou, lovell, shado23, dloebl, tlsa, kleisauke and others for their great work on this release.
+Many thanks to remicollet, DarthSim, GavinJoyce, tintou, lovell, shado23, dloebl, tlsa, kleisauke, f1ac, richardmonette and others for their great work on this release.

 # Blocking of unfuzzed loaders